laimis/filesplit/README.md

 You will see the localhost URL in the command prompt.
 You can load some sample data into the API by running a powershell script located in /scripts directory.

 To query the records, navigate to /api/records/gender, /api/records/birthdate, /api/records/name endpoints.

+## Running tests

+1. Pull source
+2. Navigate to Filesplit.Services.Tests
+3. Run dotnet restore
+4. Run dotnet test

+You will see xunit style output of the tests.
+There are also tests for Web API, those can be located in Filesplit.WebAPI.Tests directory.
+Use the same, dotnet restore / dotnet test sequence to run them after you navigate to that directory.